xiix0/scam/README.md

-You will win success in whatever calling you adopt.
+You will be aided greatly by a person whom you thought to be unimportant.